huytruong1998/Cat-Dashboard/README.md

 You can check the server graphql client on `http://localhost:8000/graphql`

+Note: unit test can be run on `client` folder, `cd client && npm run serve`

 # How to use the application

 - You can refetch data from the Cat API by clicking this button.